I wrote this several years ago and, as it’s Halloween, I thought I’d share it:

 She was a few years older than I, and perhaps not the easiest lady on the eye – but out of all of her many suitors she chose me and our affectionate companionship slowly turned into a deep-rooted understanding and love.

 I’ve always been too slow of head to be a well-versed romantic, but I’d have to say she was “the one”, and perhaps once I’ve been judged by the aforementioned forces of authority I may well be reunited with Virginia Wright in another life, somewhere far, far away from here.

 The early days (honeymoon period) were my favourites – they stretch out before me even

-However as time went on and age consumed Virginia faster than I, it became more and more of a challenge to get by – at the start of things it was a pleasant challenge to keep her happy, but toward the end it got so it was a struggle just to support her through anything.
-Whether it be helping her on a simple cooking expedition around the kitchen or a trip to the lavatory.
+However as time went on and age consumed Virginia faster than I, it became more and more of a challenge to get by – at the start of things it was a pleasant challenge to keep her happy, but toward the end it was a struggle just to support her through anything.

 Everyone tried to convince her to ask for extra care, care that I (being no spring chicken